-- If we spot meaningful deterioration in governance and accounting practices, we exit - If we spot small scale deterioration, we speak to the 'Promoter' and explain to her why her wealth creation can be compromised - Through our discussions with suppliers, customers and competitors of a company, we keep a close eye on whether the 'promoter' is on top of his game. - If his successors either do not exist or have not been groomed adequately, we discuss the matter and its consequences with him. - If we see a company either hoarding cash or moving into an unrelated, we engage with the 'promoter' to understand her thinking on capital allocation. - If we are not convinced about the fitness of what she's doing, we present our point of view (arguing in favour of a different capital allocation strategy) - If within reasonable timeframe our engagement has made no difference, we consider exiting - We support and contribute to regulatory reforms by participating in regulatory committees and representing our views.
-We are vocal about transparency and reforms on the social and national media.
+- If we spot diversion on a meaningful scale, we exit - If we spot the beginnings of what look like small scale diversion, we speak to the 'Promoter' and explain to her why her wealth creation can be compromised - Through our discussions with suppliers, customers and competitors of a company, we keep a close eye on whether the 'promoter' is on top of his game. - If his successors either do not exist or have not been groomed adequately, we discuss the matter and its consequences with him. - If we see a company either hoarding cash or moving into an unrelated, we engage with the 'promoter' to understand her thinking on capital allocation. - If we are not convinced about the fitness of what she's doing, we present our point of view (arguing in favour of a different capital allocation strategy) - If six months later we see that our engagement has made no difference, we consider exiting - By being a part of multiple regulatory committees, by writing in the press and by being vocal on social and broadcast media about regulatory reform, we have sought to improve transparency in the fund management industry in India